vaishus16/git_task1/README.md

-doing a task on github
+doing a task on github.